Gautatyr/SportResultsNotifier/README.md

 - key="SenderPassword" value="<Password of the email sending the mail>"
 - key="ReceiverEmail" value="<Email receiver the mail>"

-## These two are dependent of each other, these are my default
+These two are dependent of each other, these are my default:
 - key="SmtpAddress" value="smtp.office365.com"
 - key="PortNumber" value="587"